 Only the employed parent's details must be entered onto the form with no details of another parent being given.

-4. Children who live closest to the school as determined by the Admission Authority as admissions coordinator.
+- 4. Children who live closest to the school as determined by the Local Authority as admissions coordinator. - 5.
+Other children not shown in a higher oversubscription criterion.

 NOTES: